“We’re most looking forward to spending 4 days in Easter Island,” I’d say when friends asked about our upcoming trip to South America.

 Well, we didn’t get bored at all.
 Easter Island is a fascinating and relaxing place, perfect for people who appreciate archaeological sites and enjoy outdoor activities, like ourselves.

 Four days in Easter Island turned out to be the perfect amount of time.
 We were able to see all the main archaeological sites of Easter Island, plus many of the lesser-known ones.
 We visited two beaches, did a few small hikes and enjoyed some leisurely meals.
-The best part of having 4 days in Easter Island was that we could take our time, truly savour each site we visited.
+The best part about having 4 days in Easter Island was that we could take our time, truly savour each site we visited.

 Sure, you could drive around the island in one day, see the most famous sites, but you’d be missing out on a deeper experience.